-- In the Black Mirror episode "USS Callister", programmer Robert Daly regularly takes out his frustrations on doppelgangers of his co-workers in a virtual reality game of his own design; in one case, he throttles clone Walton half to death, then forces him to kneel on the floor while Daly props his boots on top of him - and Walton's reaction indicates that he's done this before.
+- In the Black Mirror episode "USS Callister", programmer Robert Daly regularly takes out his frustrations on doppelgangers of his co-workers in a virtual reality game of his own design; in one early case, he throttles clone Walton half to death, then forces him to kneel on the floor while Daly props his boots on top of him - and Walton's reaction indicates that he's done this before.
 In the process, Daly illustrates both his power over the virtual setting and the fact that his shy exterior is just a mask for a Psychopathic Manchild.

 - Blackadder: In "Dish and Dishonesty", Sir Talbot Buxomly states that he uses his servants as tables to eat off of.

 Sir Talbot: Why should I spend money on furniture when I have perfectly good men standing idle?